survivejs/webpack-book/manuscript/extending/01_loaders.md

 {pagebreak}

 To implement the essential idea of *file-loader*, you have to do two things: emit the file and return path to it.
-You could implement it like this:
+You could implement it as below:

 **loaders/demo-loader.js**